pivotal/LicenseFinder/CONTRIBUTING.md

 ```
 ./dlf rake spec
-./dlf rake features
+./dlf bundle exec rake features
 ```

 The `spec` task runs all the unit test and the `features` task will run all the feature test.
-Note that the feature test will use the installed gem, therefore if you are running the feature test in the docker using the `dlf` script, you must rebuild the docker image or ensure that the gem is updated with your changes.
+Note that the feature test needs to be wrapped in `bundle exec`, or else it will use the gem version installed inside the docker image.

 ## Useful Tips